northbourne/northbourne/README.md

 ## Features

-Northbourne's main philosephy is that the learning curve to use most CM tools has become too complex, and needs to be simplified if more environments are to start utilising it.
+Northbourne's main philosophy is that the learning curve to use most CM tools has become too complex, and needs to be simplified if more environments are to start utilising it.

 ### Stateful Manifest